Automation and business processes

 Making a protective check with an unclear message.
 The user sees a block but does not know what to fix.

 Using an email template without checking the substitution.
-The customer receives an email with empty placeholders or someone else's data.
+The preview in the template field shows the result and the errors in seconds - without it the customer receives an email with empty placeholders or someone else's data.

 Launching a process without a test run.
 It follows an unexpected path, and dealing with the consequences costs more than checking in advance.